mondrew/minishell/README.md

 # minishell
+Minishell project
+A command-line interpreter - similar to bash
-Minishell by gjessica and mondrew
+Made by mondrew and gjessica